How to Get on OASIS

 For small businesses that outgrow their size standard, on ramps can be lateral (move from 1 Pool to another within OASIS SB as long as you are small for that Pool) or vertical (move up to the OASIS Unrestricted Pools).

-Advanced notice for any on-ramping will be widely advertised including the Program Announcement section of this website and FBO.gov
+Notice for any on-ramping will be widely advertised including announcements on this page and FBO.gov.